 EDR features: Advanced endpoint threat detection predicts attacker behavior based on continuous monitoring of endpoints and behavioral analysis.
 Searches and reviews historic or current incident data on endpoints to help investigate threats and validate alerts, for faster remediation.
 Automatic response orchestration and manual remediation of threats on endpoints.
 Deployment across thousands of endpoints within two hours.

 Operating system support: Windows 7, 8, 10, Windows Server 2012, 2016, 2019, MacOS, Azure, Amazon Workspaces, VMware WS, ESX, ESXi, XenServer, Oracle VirtualBox

 Prevention features: Antivirus, firewall and intrusion prevention, application and device control including file, registry and device access, application whitelisting and blacklisting, automated device erasure, enforcing policy on hosts, system lockdown.

-EDR features: Offers Targeted Attack Analytics (TAA) with local and global telemetry, machine learning analysis of device behavior, threat intelligence.
+EDR features: Symantec Endpoint Protection offers Targeted Attack Analytics (TAA) with local and global telemetry, machine learning analysis of device behavior, threat intelligence.
 Assist with attack investigation, containment and resolution.

-Prevention features: Mobile threat defense, security policy management, role-based access control (RBAC), adaptive anomaly control, encryption management, vulnerability and exploit prevention, security for web gateways and email servers, ransomware protection, application control, whitelisting and blacklisting, operating system and third-party software installation.
+Prevention features: Kaspersky Endpoint Security offers mobile threat defense, security policy management, role-based access control (RBAC), adaptive anomaly control, encryption management, vulnerability and exploit prevention, security for web gateways and email servers, ransomware protection, application control, whitelisting and blacklisting, operating system and third-party software installation.